lean-app/DEPRECATED-slate/source/index.html.md

 }
 ```

-The Customer API allows you to create a new Lean user with complete profile details.
-This customer will not yet have a bank account or active Lean account until the customer submits their own application through the mobile app.
+The Customer API allows you to register workers from your platform who will receive payouts.
+The customer will not yet have a bank account or active Lean account until the customer finishes the onboarding application through the Lean mobile app.
+Only active customers can receive payments.
 In the staging environment, you can simulate application submittion using the `POST /application` endpoint.

 | Property | Description |
 | --------- | ----------- |